-- Ink Business Preferred℠ Credit Card – Earn 80,000 points after spending $5,000 on purchases in the first 3 months from account opening
+- Ink Business Preferred® Credit Card – Earn 100,000 points after spending $15,000 on purchases in the first 3 months from account opening

-- Capital One® Spark® Miles for Business – Earn 50,000 miles once you spend $4,500 on purchases within 3 months from account opening
+- Capital One Spark Miles for Business – Earn 50,000 miles after spending $4,500 in the first 3 months

-The Chase Ink Business Preferred earns 3x Ultimate Rewards points on your social media and search engine advertising.
+The Ink Business Preferred® Credit Card earns 3x Ultimate Rewards points on your social media and search engine advertising.
 In fact, you will also earn 3x points in combined spending on the following purchase types:

 - Advertising purchases including search engine and social media advertising